 The Wigeland/American-Scandinavian Foundation Scholarship Fund, ranging from $1,600 to $3,500 a year, is awarded to students from one of the Scandinavian countries of Norway, Sweden, Denmark, Finland, Iceland, and Greenland.

-Weston Noble Music Scholarships, ranging from $2,000 to $6,000, recognize incoming students who display outstanding potential for participation in music at Luther, regardless of the chosen major.
-Students must audition on campus before March 1 or send in a high quality CD or video recording if the distance they live from Luther makes auditioning on campus impractical.
+Weston Noble Music Scholarships, ranging from $3,000 to $7,000, recognize incoming students who display outstanding potential for participation in music at Luther, regardless of the chosen major.
+Students must audition on campus or send in a high quality CD or video recording if the distance they live from Luther makes auditioning on campus impractical.
 The scholarship is renewable each year for four years provided the student is maintaining satisfactory academic progress, as well as participation in music ensembles and continued growth through private music lessons.
+For additional details, visit the Music Scholarships page.

 Cross Family Fund for Excellence in Nursing Scholarship, in the amount of $1,000, is given to the most promising students who indicate nursing as a potential major on their application for admission.
 It is a one-time award, although all nursing students will receive a scholarship for their clinical study in Rochester.

-Sadie Samonson Memorial Art Scholarship, ranging from $500 to $1,000, is awarded to incoming students who demonstrate outstanding artistic ability as described in admissions essay and recommendation letters.
-Students receiving this scholarship are required to enroll in ART 121: Foundations: Visual Thinking in their first year, preferably in the fall semester.
-This award is only available to first-year students, although the Art Department has additional scholarships it awards to continuing students on the basis of academic and creative performance at Luther.
+Sadie Simonson Memorial Art Scholarship, ranging from $500 to $1,000, is a non-renewable scholarship awarded to incoming students who demonstrate outstanding artistic ability as described in admissions essay and recommendation letters.
+Students receiving this scholarship are required to enroll in ART 108 Foundations: Drawing or ART 111 Foundations: Sculpture in their first year.
+For additional details, visit the Art Department Incoming Student Scholarship page.

 Xie Scholarship for Math, averaging $3,000 to $5,000 a year, is named for Enwei Xie, a Luther graduate (originally from China) who graduated from Luther with majors in Mathematics, physics, and computer science, and is awarded to new international students who intend to major in mathematics and demonstrate the need for financial assistance.

 Davis United World College (UWC) Scholarships.
 Luther is one of nearly 100 colleges in the U.S. recognized as a Davis UWC Scholars Program partner school.
 This scholar program is committed to bringing talented students from every corner of the world to U.S. colleges and universities in hopes of creating international understanding and positive changes in the world.
-Through the generous philanthropic support funded by one of its founders, Shelby Davis, matriculated UWC graduates attending Luther may receive up to $25,000 based on need.
+Through the generous philanthropic support funded by one of its founders, Shelby Davis, matriculated UWC graduates attending Luther may receive up to $25,000 (beginning with the class entering in fall 2020) based on need.
 This scholarship will be renewed each year for four years as long as a student is making satisfactory academic progress.

 ELCA International Women Leaders Scholarships.
 Luther College is a college of the Evangelical Lutheran Church of America (ELCA).
 Luther has partnered with the ELCA Global Mission Unit to sponsor talented women leaders from around the world who have been endorsed by global companion churches and who promise to return home at the completion of studies to use their education in service to their communities, the church, and the world.
 Through the generous support of donors to the ELCA, students attending Luther may receive up to $22,000 in need-based aid plus additional funds for travel, technology, and other expenses.
 This scholarship will be renewed each year for four years as long as a student is making satisfactory academic progress.